 What are German cockroaches?

 One of the most common species of cockroach to invade our homes and businesses is the German cockroach.
 They are a difficult pest to control because they move quickly, are prolific breeders, and are able to fit their small flat bodies through the tiniest of spaces.
 German cockroaches are adaptive creatures that can make themselves at home in almost any structure.

 German roaches have flat oval-shaped bodies and are light brown or tan.
 They have two dark lines located near their head, six legs, and long antennae.
 Both females and males have wings but do not fly.
 Adults grow to about 5/8th of an inch in length.

-Preferring an indoor lifestyle, German cockroaches have the potential to become a problem in any home or business.
+Preferring an indoor lifestyle, German cockroaches have the potential to become a problem in any Washington home or business.
 They are, however, most attracted to properties offering them easy access to food.
 Cockroaches forage for food in garbage cans, compost piles, our pet’s food bowls, and even in garden areas.

 These pests can find their way inside many different ways.
 They move inside through cracks and crevices in foundations and exterior walls or through vents.
 Hitchhiking their way inside of grocery bags, boxes, deliveries, pieces of used furniture, and electronics is one of their most common modes of transportation.
 German cockroaches also move freely through floors and walls using pipes, walls, and ducts as roadways.

 German cockroaches have a wide distribution and live and nest inside restaurants, grocery stores, food processing facilities, apartment buildings, schools, and our homes.
 They prefer damp dark areas that are near sources of food like kitchens, basements, bathrooms, and laundry rooms.
 Common spots to find German cockroaches include drawers, cabinets, spaces under sinks, behind large appliances, behind wooden molding, and behind wall voids.

 Are German cockroaches dangerous?